gbdev/gbcompo21/README.md

 - [GitHub sponsors](https://github.com/sponsors/avivace?editing=true&frequency=one-time).
 - [OpenCollective](https://opencollective.com/gbdev?language=fr)

-GitHub is the preffered way, as it will match your amount (if your account is not new), doubling the effect on the prize pool!
+GitHub is the preffered way, as it will match your amount (if your account is not new), **doubling** the effect on the prize pool!

-We're extremely grateful to the following contributors: <LIST_OF_DONATORS>

 ### OPEN SOURCE BONUS

 If you publish your game source code and assets on a public repository (e.g. GitHub) under an open source license (GPL, MIT, Apache, CC0) you get **20%** more of the prize as a bonus!

 *Prize tiers are still work in progress, expect changes.
 Money prizes are subject to fees and conversions.
-They may be delivered as gift cards of your choice.
-The open source bonus applies to the monetary part of the prize, even if you get two (e.g. an entry wins the 4th place + the most technically impressive prize, 20% is applied on 60+50)*
+They may be delivered as gift cards of your choice.*

 ## RULES